Tefillin

-Tefillin (תְּפִלִּין or תְּפִילִּין; /yi/; /he/), or phylacteries, are sets of small black leather boxes with leather straps containing scrolls of parchment inscribed with verses from the Torah.
+Tefillin (תְּפִלִּין or תְּפִילִּין; /he/), or phylacteries, are sets of small black leather boxes with leather straps containing scrolls of parchment inscribed with verses from the Torah.
 Tefillin are traditionally worn by male adult Jews during Shacharit on weekdays.

 In Orthodox and traditional Conservative Jewish (including Masorti) communities, they are worn solely by men; some Reform and Conservative communities allow Jewish adults to don tefillin regardless of gender.
 In Jewish law (Halakha), women are exempt from most time-dependent positive commandments (including the wearing of tefillin).
 Unlike other time-dependent positive commandments, most halakhic authorities rule that female Jews need not fulfill this commandment.

-"Tefillin" is technically the plural form of "tefillah" (תְּפִלָּה) but oftentimes used as a singular noun.
+"Tefillin" is the plural form of "tefillah" (תְּפִלָּה) but oftentimes used as a singular collective noun.
 The arm tefillah (שֶׁל יָד) is placed on the upper (non-dominant) arm, and the strap wrapped around the forelimb, hand, and middle finger.
 The head tefillah (שֶׁל רֹאשׁ) is placed between the eyes at the boundary of the forehead and hair.
 The tefillin are intended to fulfill the Torah's instructions to maintain a continuous "sign" and "remembrance" of the Exodus from Egypt.
 While historically, Jewish males wore tefillin all day, this is no longer common.
 The general practice today is to remove them following morning services.